 The tent mountain climbers prefer differs somewhat from those of other hobbyists.
 It should be rugged, durable and weatherproof.
 While most tents are water resistant, the tent mountain climbers prefer should be made of sturdier materials that are designed to survive the extreme cold of a mountain environment.

 Beyond just the durability of the tents, the lightweight nature of the tents are important as well, typically weighing less than half as much as a typical tent.
 Made from special materials in order to best cope with the extreme temperature fluctuations found in higher elevations.

-Normally a low-altitude tent, is to designed to hold 2 or more people.
-Theses tents are larger in size and perfect for weekend camping trips with the family.
+Normally a low-altitude tent is to designed to hold 2 or more people.
+These tents are larger in size and perfect for weekend camping trips with the family.
 This is because it is easier to move around, and generally more comfortable to sleep in.
-So if a camping weekend is what you’re looking for, load the kids in the car, pack your fishing rods, get out that hitch bike rack for some epic biking trails and get the smores ready and you’re all set!
+So if a camping weekend is what you’re looking for, load the kids in the car, pack your fishing rods, get out that bike rack for some epic biking trails and get the smores ready and you’re all set!